AccelerationNet/generators/README.md

 Generators is a library that provides python style generators in common lisp, by using cl-cont delimited continuations

+This library is more of an interesting toy, though as far as I know it does work.
+I dont think I have ever used this in application code, though I think that with care, it could be.

 ## Requirements

  * [CL-CONT](http://common-lisp.net/project/cl-cont/) provides the